My Mother, the Car: Plot

 Next door, Buster, who is secretly dating Lucille Austero, also gets injured when, from Austero's balcony, he spies his mother on her own balcony and jumps through the window to get out of sight.
 Meanwhile, George Michael tells Gob about Michael's accident while asking for the fake IDs, and Gob decides to take the family yacht to South America for the summer.
+George Michael and Maeby attempt to watch Les Cousins Dangereux while Buster and Lucille Austero also try to watch it.
 Lindsay continues to visit George Sr. in prison and grows increasingly frustrated that none of the inmates take note of her sexy outfits.
 On her third visit, George Sr. begs her to stop, revealing that he has been paying off the inmates with gold Krugerrands to behave in Lindsay's presence, but her repeated visits are bankrupting him.
-Michael remembers seeing "Gob" on the road and trying to scare him, but still thinks that he was the one behind the wheel, believing his motivation was because of his affection for Marta (Patricia Velásquez).
+Michael remembers seeing "Gob" on the road and trying to scare him, but still thinks that he was the one behind the wheel, believing his motivation was because of his affection for Marta.
 Feeling guilty, he calls his brother and tells him he can live on the yacht.
 Gob realizes that Michael has been duped by Lucille and cancels his escape plans.
-With Gob's help, Michael remembers the truth, and they confront Lucille, who admits her guilt and says that she was afraid of losing Michael's new-found respect and admiration.
+With Gob's help, Michael remembers the truth, and they confront Lucille, who admits her guilt and says that she was afraid of losing Michael's newfound respect and admiration.

-On the next Arrested Development...

-George Michael and Maeby attempt to watch Les Cousins Dangereux while Buster and Lucille Austero also try to watch it, and Michael rear ends Gob.